openvm-org/openvm/docs/specs/vm/ISA.md

 ## Hints

-The `input_stream` is a non-interactive queue of vectors of field elements which is provided at the start of runtime execution.
+The `input_stream` is a private non-interactive queue of vectors of field elements which is provided at the start of runtime execution.
 The `hint_stream` is a queue of values that can be written to memory by calling the `HINTSTOREW_RV32` and `HINTSTORE` instructions.
 The `hint_stream` is populated via [phantom sub-instructions](#phantom-sub-instructions) such as `HINT_INPUT` and `HINT_BITS`.

+## Public Outputs

+By default, all inputs to the program are private (see [Hints](#hints)).
+At the end of program execution, a public list of user-specified field elements is output.
+The length of the list is a VM configuration parameter, and the list is initialized with zero elements.
+The VM has two configuration modes: continuations enabled and continuations disabled.
+When continuations are enabled, users can store values into the public output list via the `REVEAL_RV32` instruction.
+When continuations are disabled, users can store values into the public output list via the `PUBLISH` instruction.

 ## Notation